tinue/apa102-pi/README.md

 - 2017-04-14: Merged pull request #19 from DurandA/master; Cleanup; Update README.MD, No functional changes
 - 2017-04-16: Update code to better comply with the Python style guide (PEP 8); Merged pull request from 'jmb'
 - 2017-08-26: Tested with Raspbian Stretch; Update Readme.
-- 2017-11-04: Trying out an alternative SPI library from Adafruit to support APA102 devices that do not use hardware SPI (for example the Pimoroni Blinkt!
+- 2017-11-04: Trying out an alternative SPI library from Adafruit to eventually support APA102 devices that do not use hardware SPI (for example the Pimoroni Blinkt!
 LED bar).